BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Understanding_the_Foundation_of_P2SH.md

 So how do you write a more complex Bitcoin Script?
 The answer is in that last sort of standard transaction, the P2SH.
 You can put any sort of long and complex script into a P2SH transaction, and as long as you follow the standard rules for embedding your script and for redeeming the funds, you'll get the full benefits of Bitcoin Scripting.

-> :warning: **VERSION WARNING:** Arbitrary P2SH scripts only became standard as of Bitcoin Core 0.10.0.
-Before that, only P2SH Multisigs were allowed.

 ## Understand the P2SH Script

 You already saw a P2SH transaction when you created a multisig in [§6.1: Sending a Transaction to a Multisig](06_1_Sending_a_Transaction_to_a_Multisig.md).
 Though multisig is one of the standard transaction types, `bitcoin-cli` simplifies the usage of its multisigs by embedding them into P2SH transactions, as described more fully in [§10.4: Scripting a Multisig](10_4_Scripting_a_Multisig.md).